cloud66/help-old/_posts/toolbelt/2013-01-02-stack-links.md

 title:  "Stack links"
 date:   2013-01-29 01:01:01
 categories: toolbelt
-lead: Link Stacks to folders for easier use of the toolbelt
+lead: Link stacks to folders for easier use of the toolbelt
 ---

-## Linking Stacks to Folders
+## Linking stacks to folders
-Stacks are deployed from codebase in a folder.
-You can run the toolbelt from anywhere on the system regardless of which folder you are in, but to make it easier to use the toolbelt, you can link a folder to a stack.
-This means all the stack commands of the toolbelt will run on the linked stack when you are in that folder.
+Your stacks are deployed from your codebase, which resides in a folder in your development environment.
+You can run the Toolbelt from anywhere on the system, regardless of which folder you are in, but it's easier if you link a folder to a stack to make it easier to use.
+This means that all commands you run with the Toolbelt will run on a specific stack when you are in that folder.

 You can link the current folder to a stack UID with the `save` command.